devesh0024/BoomBikes-Regression-Project/README.md

 The model's performance was evaluated using the R-squared score, which indicates how well the independent variables explain the variance in bike demand.

 ## Results

 R-squared score: 0.8622.
 The residuals were also checked for normality using histograms and QQ plots to ensure that the model assumptions were met.

-## Conclusion
+## Conclusions

-The linear regression model explains about 86% of the variance in bike demand based on the features in the dataset.
-This model will help BoomBikes predict demand more accurately and improve their business strategy as they prepare for post-pandemic recovery.
+- The linear regression model explains approximately 86% of the variance in bike demand based on independent variables, indicating a strong relationship between the features and bike rentals.
+- Significant factors affecting bike demand include temperature, weather situation, and seasonal effects.
+- The model's predictions will assist BoomBikes in effectively planning for changes in customer demand.
+- Understanding demand dynamics will enable BoomBikes to enhance customer satisfaction and increase profitability.

+## Technologies Used
+- pandas - version 1.3.3
+- numpy - version 1.21.2
+- matplotlib - version 3.4.3
+- seaborn - version 0.11.2
+- scikit-learn - version 0.24.2

 ## Repository Structure